To restore housing affordability, we need to think big picture

 Less tax on local income (we could also cut sales taxes or eliminate the employers health tax).

-More tax on crazy housing values, allowing new housing taxes to be totally deferred until sold to protect "house rich, cash poor" residents of all ages, and without making it more expensive to build new supply.
+More tax on unhealthy housing values, which could mean more directly targeting speculators, "flipping," and/or by taxing housing wealth more generally in a way that protects "house rich, cash poor" residents of all ages, and without making it more expensive to build new supply.

 - Better investments in young and old alike, in areas like medical care, child care, education or transportation to improve affordability and intergenerational fairness.

-There are many paths to achieve this broader #TaxShift, and we've laid out our own detailed proposal.
+There are many paths to achieve this broader #TaxShift, and we've developed one option.
 But we don't pretend to have all the answers.
+Thus:

-We call on the B.C. government to establish a Tax Shift Special Commission to assess how to further rebalance our tax system
+We call on the B.C. government to establish a Tax Shift Special Commission to assess how to best rebalance our tax system.

 Fix current taxes